styd/functionable-json/README.md

 Well, technically, it's not a JavaScript function.
 It's a Ruby method named `function` that's available in any object.
-In JavaScript, a form like that is a _function declaration_, but in Ruby it's a method invocation.
+In JavaScript, a form like that is a _function declaration_, but in Ruby it's a _method invocation_.
 So, in that case, `val` needs to already exist before you call it, and it is.
 Both `function` and `val` are already a method of an object.
 If you want to use arguments with another name, you need to declare them as variable first.